mallardduck/WordPress-Plugin-Boilerplate/README.md

 The WordPress compatible autoloader included was created in 2017 by [Tom McFarlin](http://twitter.com/tommcfarlin/) for a presentation at WordCamp Atlanta 2017.

 The original WordPress Plugin Boilerplate, which this is forked from, was started in 2011 by [Tom McFarlin](http://twitter.com/tommcfarlin/) and has since included a number of great contributions.

 In March of 2015 the project was handed over by Tom to Devin Vinson.

-The current version of the Boilerplate was developed in conjunction with [Josh Eaton](https://twitter.com/jjeaton), [Ulrich Pogson](https://twitter.com/grapplerulrich), and [Brad Vincent](https://twitter.com/themergency).
+This version of the Boilerplate was developed in conjunction with [Josh Eaton](https://twitter.com/jjeaton), [Ulrich Pogson](https://twitter.com/grapplerulrich), and [Brad Vincent](https://twitter.com/themergency).

-The homepage is based on a design as provided by [HTML5Up](http://html5up.net), the Boilerplate logo was designed by  Rob McCaskill of [BungaWeb](http://bungaweb.com), and the site `favicon` was created by [Mickey Kay](https://twitter.com/McGuive7).